MicroLua/MicroLua/docs/mlua.md

 - `Matcher:raises([want])`\
-  Declare an expectations that calling the value raises an error whose value matches the string pattern `want`.
+  Declare an expectations that calling the value raises an error whose value matches the string pattern `want`, or equals `want` if it isn't a string.

 ### Test helper modules